Raidriar796/LiteStreams/README.md

 This is primarily beneficial for users with poor upload speed, metered internet, and/or users that achieve exceedingly high framerates (144+ fps).

+## How it works

+The majority of outbound traffic is caused by value streams and audio streams, the following tweaks are made when you join sessions:

+### Value Streams

+Value streams handle sending information like your visemes and tracking points.
+Each of these value streams contains a `Period` value, which determines how many engine updates to wait between sending updates.
+The higher your frame rate, the more often your streams will update.
+When you join a session, LiteStreams will double the period of every stream, which cuts the update frequency in half.
+When the period is 0, it is left as is because streams with a period of 0 only update as needed instead of being updated at a constant rate.

+### Voice Streams

+Your voice stream doesn't send much traffic as is, but LiteStreams reduces the bitrate slightly by default to further reduce outbound traffic.
+You can set it back to the default bitrate with the LiteStreams config, or you can reduce the bitrate even further.
+Generally, the lower the quality your mic is, the lower bitrate you can get away with.

+### Audio Streams

+Audio streams by default will constantly send outbound traffic, even when the input audio is completely silent.
+LiteStreams sets a minimum volume, which requires that a certain volume threshold must be met before sending packets.
+This effectively stops outbound traffic when the stream is silent.

+### How much does this help?

+LiteStreams reduces your outbound traffic by about a third, not including audio streams, which has a greater effect for hosts as the host has to send your traffic to everyone else in the session.

 ## Requirements
 - [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader)